Vacuum decay constraints on the Higgs curvature coupling from inflation: Conclusions

 In the effective potential for the SM Higgs we included the leading time-dependent curvature corrections from all SM constituents by making use of the results of Ref.~\cite{Markkanen:2018bfx} and choosing the renormalization scale such that the loop correction strictly vanishes, as written in Eq.~(\ref{eq:dcond}).
 This amounts to a consistent inclusion of quantum induced curvature corrections to 1-loop order, which in previous works has not been addressed beyond de Sitter space making the bounds presented here arguably the most accurate to date.

 Our analysis indicates that the bound for the Higgs non-minimal coupling at the electroweak scale is

 for the central value of the top quark mass, valid for quadratic, quartic and Starobinsky-like inflationary models.
+This is numerically close to bounds obtained earlier in the de Sitter approximation \cite{Markkanen:2018pdo,Markkanen:2018bfx}.
 From the results in Eqs.~(\ref{eq:xibounds0})--(\ref{eq:xibounds2}) one can also see that the bound is largely unchanged when varying the top quark mass by $2\sigma$ or less.
 Since for the non-minimal coupling in the SM, $\xi=0$ is not a fixed point of the RG evolution, a small yet non-zero value is perfectly natural from the model building point of view.

 As mentioned in the introduction, the issue of vacuum stability during inflation was similarly studied on a time-dependent background in Ref.~\cite{Fumagalli:2019ohr}.
 The main difference to our work was making use of the stochastic approach of Ref.~\cite{Starobinsky:1994bd} instead of the Hawking-Moss bounce and including Planck-suppressed derivative operators in the action.
 Furthermore, Ref.~\cite{Fumagalli:2019ohr} made use of the RG improved tree-level potential with the scale $\mu^2=h^2+12H^2$ in contrast to our using the 1-loop result in Eq.~(\ref{eq:RGIPot}) with the scale choice in Eq.~(\ref{eq:dcond}).
 For the cases where the analyses overlap there is good agreement between the results.